mawadhi/BIMRAI/README.md

 - envPyTorch: pytorch 1.1.0, cudatoolkit 9.0

 ## Creating the Dataset
 Files used for creating the parametric-BIM training dataset can be found [here](https://github.com/mawadhi/BIMrAI/tree/main/bimgene).
-They include the generated FBX files (from BIMGenE) and the HDRI images that can be used for rendering in a 3D graphics software.
+They include the generated FBX files (from BIMGenE) and the HDRI images that can be used for rendering in 3D graphics software.
 These same files were used to create the training data that produced the [results](https://github.com/mawadhi/BIMrAI/tree/main/results) of this project.

 ![This is an image](https://github.com/mawadhi/BIMrAI/blob/main/bimgene.jpg)

 ![This is an image](https://github.com/mawadhi/BIMrAI/blob/main/bimgene2.jpg)

-Renderings should inlcude object-ID render passes.
+Renderings should include object-ID render passes.
 Preparing images and formatting the training data depends on the ANN model.
 There are provided examples that can be followed.
 For image-to-image translation GAN the example is found [here](https://github.com/mawadhi/BIMrAI/tree/main/tensorflow/example_training_dataset) (for Tensorflow) and [here](https://github.com/mawadhi/BIMrAI/tree/main/pytorch/datasets/example_training_dataset) (for PyTorch).
 For conventional semantic-segmentation CNNs, the example is found [here](https://github.com/mawadhi/BIMrAI/tree/main/segment/example_training_dataset).

 ## TensorFlow